 - Weak or rapid pulse

-These symptoms are signs of an overdose in general, which means based on the symptoms, one cannot determine if the person is overdosing specifically on clonazepam.
-However, should any of these clonazepam overdose symptoms be observed, help should be sought immediately.
+These symptoms are signs of overdoses in general, which means based on the symptoms, one cannot determine if the person is overdosing specifically on Clonazepam.
+However, should any of these Clonazepam overdose symptoms be observed, help should be sought immediately.
+Apart from the treatment of the poisoning symptoms, medical professionals can advise undergoing addiction treatment at a rehab facility.
+It may be necessary if abuse and addiction signs are present in a patient.